 Once we have received a harassment complaint, ASPB will promptly:

-- Meet with the alleged offender
+- Contact the alleged offender to discuss the complaint

 - Report findings to the ASPB president who will determine next steps

-- Consult with the complainant before taking any action.
+- Consult with the complainant before taking any action

 - Seek legal counsel as appropriate